 Accepting and preparing unfamiliar foods can be challenging as well as bartering over food prices in a market.
 'Kitchen basics' in the past, such as continual hot water, a reliable cooker, washing machine and refrigerator may be difficult or expensive to obtain in remoter, often rural, areas.

-In poorly resourced countries adjusting to poverty with compassion but without distress and disabling frustration can be challenging.
+In poorly resourced countries, expatriates may find adjusting to poverty with compassion while at the same time avoiding disabling anxiety and frustration very challenging.

-Keeping in touch with friends and relatives overseas is now much simpler with phone calls, texts, tweets, facebook, emails, real-time video conversations - very different from 100 years ago!
+Keeping in touch with friends and relatives overseas is now much more straightforward with phone calls, texts, tweets, facebook, emails, real-time video conversations - very different from 100 years ago!

-So-called 'reverse culture shock' can be a serious and unexpected challenge when an assignment ends or when those who have settled into their new surroundings and adjusted to the local culture decide for various reasons, often children's secondary education, to return to their home country.
+So-called 'reverse culture shock' can be a severe and an unexpected challenge when an assignment ends and the travellers decide for various reasons, often children's secondary education, to return to their home country.
+They may have settled very closely and happily into their new surroundings and adjusted to the local culture.

 Readjusting can be as demanding as it was on the outward journey, both for adults and children, through losing contact with friends made overseas, rekindling relationships at home and finding new jobs.